benningtonparkhoa/benningtonparkhoa.github.io/events.md

 The Board of Trustees holds meetings at least quarterly.
 Let us know if you plan to attend and if there is something you would like included on the agenda.

-The tentative meeting schedule for 2020 is February 18, April 27, July 22 and October 21.
+The tentative meeting schedule for remaining 2021 meetings is July 21st and October 20th.

 Please note that dates regularly change to accomodate Trustee schedules.
 If you would like to attend a Board meeting, be sure to check with one of the Trustees to confirm the date.